Safe Sport

 Complaints

 Should any complaint or concern come to the attention of an AWA or Canoe Kayak Canada representative, it will be forwarded to a safe sport officer.
-CKC has contracted W&W Dispute Resolution Services for this role.
-They may be reached directly and independently through the email address safesport_wwdrs@primus.ca.
-This is a confidential email address which will only be accessed by one of the independent Safe Sport Officers.
+CKC has retained Sport Dispute Management PC led by Jahmiah Ferdinand-Hodkin (she/her) to provide the independent third-party services to CKC’s community.
+They may be reached directly and independently through the email address complaints@sportdispute.com .
+This is a confidential email address which is managed by CKC's Independent Third Party.

 SAFE SPACES for All